curl/everything-curl/curl-future.md

 There's no slowdown in sight in curl's future, bugs reported, development pace or how Internet protocols are being developed or updated.

-We're looking forward to support for more protocols, support for more features within the already supported protocols, and more and better APIs for libcurl to allow users to do transfers even better and faster.
+We are looking forward to support for more protocols, support for more features within the already supported protocols, and more and better APIs for libcurl to allow users to do transfers even better and faster.